ARPOISE/ARpoise/php/porpoise/README.md

 For iOS devices an application like iMazing can be used to copy the screenshots, see https://imazing.com/.

 ---
+- **ApplicationSleepInterval**:
+This option allows to restrict the energy consumption of ARpoise, contact us to get more details.

+---
+- **AssetBundleCacheVersion**:

+An optional layer parameter **AssetBundleCacheVersion** can be added to a layer by clicking on the **New action** button.

+**Explanation:**

+ARpoise caches the asset bundles it downloads in order to speed up loading time of layers and conserve bandwith.

+You can influence the caching behavior in two ways.

+If you set the **AssetBundleCacheVersion** action value to **0**, caching is turned of.
+If you set it to a value greater than the current ARpoise bundle identifier, caching is turned on again.

+---
 - **OcclusionEnvironmentDepthMode**, **OcclusionPreferenceMode**, **OcclusionHumanSegmentationStencilMode**, **OcclusionHumanSegmentationDepthMode**:

 These optional layer parameters can be added to a layer by clicking on the **New action** button as shown in the screen shot above.